junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 He frowns deep, trying to pull himself up from the sofa but wobbly so much that he crashes back down the minute he puts the weight on the legs.

 "There he is."
-Bobby breathes out, not exactly relieved but at least feels lighter than the past seventy something hours.
+Bobby breathes out, not exactly relieved but at least lighter than the past seventy something hours.
 He lends a hand to help Cas balance.
 "What happened?"

 Castiel gets rid of the bandage, palm covering the wound.
 The light is still leaking from between his fingers.
 He tells him, "I was, uh...
 I was attacked, betrayed by one of our own."